beyarkay/masters-thesis/src/01_introduction.md

 \end{figure}
 <!-- prettier-ignore-end -->

-This sensor suite was designed and constructed by the author for the purpose of gesture recognition, and is capable of recording one 3-dimensional acceleration vector for each of the user's ten fingertips every 0.025 seconds.
+This sensor suite is capable of recording one 3-dimensional acceleration vector for each of the user's ten fingertips every 0.025 seconds.
 This is equivalent to 1200 measurements per second.

 Using this data, several multi-class classification algorithms are trained 1) to distinguish intentional gestures from regular hand movements, and if an